-Last weekend I had the opportunity to test the Hilleberg Unna Inner Mesh on our trip in Sweden.
+Last weekend I had the opportunity to test the Hilleberg Unna Inner Mesh on our trip to Sweden.
 As you probably know Hilleberg manufactures quite good tents but the inner tents which usually come with each tent can limit a bit the air circulation.

 Sleeping in the Hilleberg Inner Mesh Tent is almost as sleeping directly under the stars.
-Of course, the mesh is visible but you can see the stars in the sky and the air flow is so much better than sleeping in a regular tent.
+Of course, the mesh is visible but you can see the stars in the sky and the airflow is so much better than sleeping in a regular tent.

 In fact, I will probably always sleep in the mesh inner tent in the future if the weather allows it.
 If the weather forecast predicts slight rain then I may also use the Hilleberg Tarp 10 UL in combination with my Unna Inner Mesh tent.
 Personally, I decided to get a red Unna Tent and a green tarp.

 Why a red tent?
 I think it looks much better on pictures and the light within the tent is much brighter and this may also affect your mood especially if you are hiking a couple of days in grey weather.